Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 # Remove rows where 'Age' column has a value of 0, -1, or 100 and above
 df = df[(df['AGE'] > 0) & (df['AGE'] < 100)].copy()

-# Specify columns and their corresponding fill methods
+# Specify columns and corresponding fill methods
 columns_to_fill = {
     'LIMIT': 'median',
     'BALANCE': 'median',